highlights

 January 2017

-Partnered with Black Pflugerville, an organization encouraging informed and active participation of Black people in the city of Pflugerville, to host “Young, Gifted and Black,” a panel discussion with the PfISD school board about the lack of minority students in gifted programs.
+Partnered with Black Pflugerville, an organization encouraging informed and active participation of Black people in Pflugerville, to host “Young, Gifted and Black,” a panel discussion with the PfISD School Board about the lack of representation in gifted programs.

 February 2017